InFog/evaldojunior.com/_posts/2015-01-08-are-micro-frameworks-suitable-only-for-small-projects.md

 **full-stacks**!

 And this leads to another question: Are micro-frameworks good choices for beginners?
-Ok, maybe this topic will turn in another post :)
+Ok, maybe this topic will turn into a new post :)

 Now, going back to projects' size...